 - Cookie Manager: Required in case cookies used for authentication (not recommended).

 - Sample Connections: Required to have a good starting point for setup.
-Just copy an appropiate sample and modify for your requirements.
+Just copy an appropriate sample and modify for your requirements.

 - Developer Sources: Helpful in case any development is required.
-Normally no development needed to connect.
+Normally, no development is needed to connect.

-Fig.: You can create and manage your connections with the Connection Manager, a Microsoft Windows Management Console application.
-But XML-based configuration files still exist, so you can manage your connections manually as well.
+Fig. You can create and manage your connections with the Connection Manager, a Microsoft Windows Management Console application.
+There are also XML-based configuration files, if you wish to manage your connections manually.

 - Select a connection provider: The connection provider is the driver layer to use, e.g. ODBC, OLEDB, OData or any other .NET based driver.
 The connector comes out-of-the-box with a Layer2 CSOM Driver (for SharePoint 2010 / 2013 lists and libraries), a Layer2 OData Driver (for any OData protocol compatible sources) and a Layer2 XML provider to connect XML files and web requests.
-If no driver present, ask your admin to install, e.g. for Oracle.
+If no driver present, ask your admininstrator to install, e.g. for Oracle.
 Client drivers mostly come with the database or other data source software.
-Please ask email@example.com for drivers available.
 Export data to Excel/CSV or XML and use ODBC in case no driver is available for your specific system.
+Please ask [email protected] for drivers available.

 - Enter the connection string: The connection string contains the information required to connect to the data source.
 See www.connectionstrings.com for more information.
-You will find many samples for connection strings in the Intenet, at your database vendor's web pages or in our FAQs.
+You will find many examples of connection strings on the Intenet, at your database vendor's web pages, or in our FAQs.

-- Enter the data query: The data query contains the information required to reference your data selection, e.g. "Select * from myTable" for databases.
-You can give aliases for field names here, call views or stored procedures and use any functions that are supported by your data source and the provider / driver layer.
+- Enter the data query: The data query contains the information required to reference your data selection (for example, "Select * from myTable" for databases).
+You can give aliases for field names here, call views, or stored procedures and use any functions that are supported by your data source and the provider / driver layer.

-- Primary Key(s): To update items (rather then delete and re-insert) one or more primary key(s) (PK) is / are required, that means fields / columns that have uniue values, e.g. a customer # or a counter / GUID field.
-For many providers PKs are automatically set.
+- Primary Key(s): To update items (rather than delete and re-insert), one or more primary key(s) (PK) are required.
+These are fields / columns that have unique values, like a customer number or a counter / GUID field.
+For many providers, PKs are set automatically.

-- Scheduling: Updates are pushed at specific dates / times or intervals, e.g. 4:00 am daily or every 15 minutes.
+- Scheduling: Sets updates to be pushed at specific dates / times or intervals, e.g. 4:00 AM daily or every 15 minutes.
 Updates are processed in background using the Windows service of the connector via web services.